Gorisha2004/SmartContractWithFrontend/README.md

 --> increaseBalance()- used to increase the balance amount by the amount we want --> decreaseBalance()- used to decrease the balance amount by the amount we want --> getBalance()- Fetches and displays the current ETH balance of the connected account from the smart contract.
+--> getWallet()- Initializes the MetaMask wallet connection if available

+--> initUser- Manages the user interface based on the wallet connection status, displaying account information, balances, and transaction buttons.
+These are some of the functionalities which are implemented in this smart contract.
+The UI designing is done using react.

 # Starter Next/Hardhat Project